Links

 The Marlowe Society The Marlowe Society is dedicated to preserving the memory of the greatest poet and dramatist prior to Shakespeare.
 Some members believe Marlowe was Shakespeare, too.
 There are interesting research articles and links, as well as full information about the society.

-PBS frontline The American TV channel's site that sprang up out of interest in Mike Rubbo's film.
+PBS frontline The American TV channel's archive of information connected to Mike Rubbo's film, 'Much Ado About Something'.
 Lot's of information here and especially useful for educators trying to make Shakespeare interesting for schoolchildren.

 Matthew G. Scarsbrook Matthew is an up and coming young screenwriter and novelist who has recently written a very interesting account of Shakespeare's role in Marlowe's last days.